 Ca’ Foscari is among the most sought-after host institutions in Europe and it can claim the largest italian community of alumni for this “researchers’ Erasmus”.

 Why do so many people choose Ca’ Foscari?
 Here are 5 good reasons (plus one) to apply for a Marie Curie Fellowship at Ca’ Foscari.

 1. Among the best in Europe

-With 23 fellowships won in the 2019 call, Ca’ Foscari has not only bested its own record in Italy, but it has also managed to move up in European rankings, leaping to the 4th place, right after prestigious Universities such as Copenhagen, Cambridge and Oxford and ahead of institutions like the Imperial College of London, the University of Leuven and the ETH in Zurich.
+With 30 fellowships won in the 2020 call, Ca’ Foscari has not only bested its own record in Italy, but it has also managed to move up in European rankings, leaping to the 4th place, sharing the spot with Cambridge (the call was launched in 2020, before Brexit was finalized), right after prestigious Universities such as Copenhagen, the Imperial College of London and Oxford and ahead of institutions like EPFL in Lausanne, the University of Oslo and the ETH in Zurich.
 We let numbers speak for themselves.

 2. Make your experience last more with Marie Curie +1

 Ca’ Foscari is the only European university where Postdoctoral Fellowship recipients can be offered a contract for an additional year, if they apply for an ERC grant or a Horizon 2020 project.
 This opportunity, which goes by the name of “Marie Curie +1” has been recognized as a best practice by the European Commission and truly makes a big difference.

 3. Possibility of concrete academic career opportunities